 Niche tourism is a form of tourism that caters for the needs of small numbers of tourists.
-There are many forms of niche tourism, which include Adventure tourism, Ecotourism, Heritage tourism, Movie tourism, Agro tourism, Medical tourism, Silver (grey) tourism, Dark tourism
+There are many forms of niche tourism, which include Adventure tourism, Ecotourism, Heritage tourism, Movie tourism, Agro tourism, Medical tourism, Silver (grey) tourism, and Dark tourism.

-This is a type of niche tourism whereby the tourists travel to remote areas which are sometimes risky or dangerous to the tourists.
+This is a type of niche tourism whereby the tourists travel to remote areas or physically challenging environments that are sometimes dangerous to the tourists.
 This may include:

 - Travels to Mt Everest, Nepal.
 Embarking on a trip to this summit cost about $50,000.